LopezM-Mauricio/Public_Access/README.md

     https://t4fc3v-mauricio-lopez0mendez.shinyapps.io/Widget_HFM_hscTn/

     NOTE: This project is still in progress, I appreciate if you don't share or reference this project at the moment.
 Results are at most "preliminary".
+   Also note that the current public access repository  contains code to evaluate ADPs that only use serial hs-cTn measurements.
+More updated will come in the following months including ADPS
+   that also use risk scores as inputs.